Agency Operations 101: Achieve Operational Excellence

 Although the categorization of agencies can vary, we can identify the following five main types depending on the services they provide, the types of projects they deliver, and the talent they hire:

 • Design agencies: Design agencies provide a range of creative solutions, including branding and identity design, graphic design, or website and app design.
 They might specialize in one niche, or provide a full suite of solutions.
-Design agencies usually hire a diverse range of creative professionals, such as graphic designers, UI/UX designers, illustrators, photographers, copywriters, etc.
+Design agencies usually hire a diverse range of creative professionals, such as graphic designers, UI/UX designers, illustrators, photographers, copywriters, etc. They usually utilize design project management software to streamline their workflows.

 • Public relations agencies: Public relations agencies help the client shape public perception of their companies.
 PR agencies employ various tactics in order to enhance public awareness or improve perception, including reputation management, damage mitigation, promotional activities, engagement with the community or other corporations, and much more.